Shirley M. Tilghman

-Tilghman also continues to hold leadership positions in the global scientific community.
+Tilghman was a member of the Princeton faculty for fifteen years before being named president.
+She has returned to the Princeton faculty as a professor of molecular biology.
 She was the 2015 president of the American Society for Cell Biology.
+In 2002, Discover magazine recognized her as one of the 50 most important women in science.

 Early life and family

-Tilghman was born in Toronto, Ontario, Canada.
+Tilghman was born Shirley Marie Caldwell, in Toronto, Ontario, Canada.
 As a young child, her father encouraged her interest in math.
+Together, the two of them would play math games as bedtime, rather than sharing bedtime stories.

 She graduated from Kelvin High School in Winnipeg, Manitoba and received her honours B.Sc. in chemistry from Queen's University in Kingston, Ontario, in 1968.
 She was a secondary school teacher in Sierra Leone, West Africa, in the Canadian University Services Overseas (CUSO) Program.

-Tilghman earned her Ph.D. in biochemistry from Temple University in Philadelphia, Pennsylvania under Richard W. Hanson.
+Tilghman earned her Ph.D. in biochemistry from Temple University in Philadelphia, Pennsylvania, under Richard W. Hanson.
 Tilghman was Hanson's first graduate student.
-Her PhD Dissertation was entitled "The Hormonal Regulation of Phosphoenolpyruvate Carboxykinase."
+Her PhD dissertation was titled, "The Hormonal Regulation of Phosphoenolpyruvate Carboxykinase."